skannea/storystore/README.md

 # What is Storystore?
 Storystore is a way to store time stamped HA data and transfer that data to web applications.
-Data is primarilly state changes that the web application may show as logs or charts. -
+Typically, data are state changes that the web application may show as logs or charts.

 Storystore uses
-HA helper entity attributes and python_script for storage of data HA automations for storage updating and publishing MQTT publish and subscribe for transferring data to web applications MQTT retained messages for non-volatile storage of data
+- HA helper entity attributes and python_script based service for storage of data
+- HA automations for storage updating and publishing
+- MQTT publish and subscribe for transferring data to web applications
+- MQTT retained messages for non-volatile storage of data

 Example storystore sequence

-- an automation based on blueprint `storystore.yaml` triggers on state change of `switch.door`
+- an automation based on blueprint `storystorestate.yaml` triggers on state change of `switch.door`
 - first action is to call a python_script `storystore.py` which
     - reads a set of records from the `story` attribute of a dedicated entity `input_text.doorlog`
     - adds a new record with time stamp and new state and removes the oldest record